edwrdq/Doral-Dynamics/docs/tutorials/5_angular_motion.md

                                   // with a timeout of 4000 ms
 ```

-`lemlib::Chassis::turnToHeading()` also has to more optional arguments, which can be used to customize the behavior of the movement.
+`ddx::Chassis::turnToHeading()` also has to more optional arguments, which can be used to customize the behavior of the movement.

 The first is `params` which is a `struct` containing named settings, and `async`, which controls whether the movement blocks execution or not.